Expert feedback and support

 Larry graduated from Edinburgh University in 1973 as Bachelor of Veterinary Medicine, with distinction.
 After a short spell in mixed general practice in Fife, he was awarded a University Scholarship and returned to the Royal (Dick) School of Veterinary Studies in Edinburgh to study Diagnostic Veterinary Pathology for 12 months.
 Following this, three years were spent studying for a PhD in the Department of Veterinary Pathology, Edinburgh University, graduating in 1978.
 This period involved training in both Veterinary Pathology and Veterinary Microbiology.
 In late 1977, Larry joined the then Scottish Veterinary Investigation Service in Aberdeen, which later became SAC Veterinary Services.
 During this time, he gained a wide experience in veterinary laboratory diagnostic work in both farm and companion animals.
 Field investigational and research work was also undertaken resulting in a wide range of publications covering several disciplines.
 Papers were presented regularly at International meetings.
 Larry joined IDEXX in January 1994 as head of the Microbiology Section, which offers comprehensive microbiology support in the investigation of individual clinical cases and herd/flock/stable problems.
 He also works as a Clinical Pathologist reporting on equine, farm and companion animal cases.

-Michal Neta obtained her Doctor veterinary medicine degree in 2002 from the Koret School of Veterinary Medicine at the Hebrew University of Jerusalem, Israel.
-She practiced for two years as a general small animal practitioner and in 2005 she continued her training and joined the combined PhD and residency program in clinical pathology at the University of Guelph at the Ontario Veterinary College in Canada.
+Michal obtained her Doctor veterinary medicine degree in 2002 from the Koret School of Veterinary Medicine at the Hebrew University of Jerusalem, Israel.
+She practiced a couple of years as a general small animal practitioner and in 2005 she joined the combined PhD and residency program in clinical pathology at the University of Guelph at the Ontario Veterinary College in Canada.
 In 2008 Michal obtained board certification in clinical pathology becoming a diplomate of the American College of Pathologists.
-She had been involved consulting diagnostic pathology while continuing her research work studding clinical, diagnostic and molecular aspects of histiocytic diseases in the dog.
-In September 2001 Michal completed her PhD and Joined IDEXX as a Clinical Pathologist at the south water site.
-Her interests are in all areas of clinical pathology but in particular canine histiocytic diseases, haematology and bone marrow diseases.
+She had been involved consulting diagnostic pathology while continuing her research work studding mechanism of disease, clinical, diagnostic and molecular aspects of histiocytic diseases in the dog.
+In September 2011 Michal completed her PhD and Joined IDEXX as a Clinical Pathologist at the South water lab.
+In 2013 she was made the team leader of the offsite pathology team and.
+Michal has special interest and experience in hematopoietic disease and particularly canine histiocytic diseases, haematology and bone marrow diseases and immunohistochemiostry.
+Michal is working from the IDEXX pathology office in Horsham and lives in Brighton.

 Tim graduated from Edinburgh University in 1985.
 Between 1985 and 1992 he gained practical experience in mixed practice in the UK and in Southern Africa, graduating with an MSc in Tropical Veterinary Science (with distinction) from Edinburgh University in 1993.
-Tim has worked as a veterinary clinical pathologist in UK veterinary laboratories since 1994, gaining his Fellowship of the Royal College of Pathologists in Veterinary Clinical Pathology in 2009.
-Tim joined IDEXX Laboratories in November 2003 and reports on haematology, clinical chemistry, endocrinology, cytology and microbiology cases.
-Previous research interests have included tropical parasitology, immune responses to bacterial infection, and bacterial enteritis in cats
+Tim has worked as a veterinary clinical pathologist in UK veterinary laboratories since 1994.
+Tim joined IDEXX Laboratories in November 2003 and reports on haematology, clinical chemistry, endocrinology, cytology and microbiology cases, gaining his Fellowship of the Royal College of Pathologists in Veterinary Clinical Pathology in 2009.
+He gained certification as a Lean Six Sigma (LSS) Green Belt in 2015.
+LSS is a methodology for continuous improvement within IDEXX Laboratories.
+Previous research interests have included tropical parasitology, immune responses to bacterial infection, and bacterial enteritis in cats.
+In 2016 Tim passed the first part of the American College of Pathologists which is the first step on becoming an ACVP diplomat.

 Alison graduated from the Royal Veterinary College in London in 2000 and spent five years in small animal practice where she developed her interests in pathology, internal medicine and exotic animal medicine before joining IDEXX as a trainee in clinical pathology in 2005.
-Alison left in 2008 to have a family and returned to small animal practice for several years, before rejoining the company in June 2012 to continue her training.
+Alison left in 2008 to have a family and returned to small animal practice for several years, before rejoining the company in June 2012 to continue her training, and obtained the FRCPath certification in 2015.
 She has a special interest in exotic animal medicine.
 She has also co-written three veterinary nursing textbooks.
+In 2016 Alison passed the first part of the American College of Pathologists which is the first step on becoming an ACVP diplomat.

 Carola qualified in Veterinary Medicine at the Veterinary School of the University of Milan in 2003.
 In 2004 she attended a 1-year part time course in Small Animal Clinical Pathology in the University of Milan.
-After graduation she worked as a veterinarian in a first opinion practice in Milan for a few years before joining IDEXX in October 2006 as a trainee in Clinical Pathology.
-Carola’s other particular interests in practice including internal medicine and abdominal ultrasonography.
+After graduation, she worked as a veterinarian in a first opinion practice in Milan for a few years before joining IDEXX in October 2006 to start her residency in veterinary clinical pathology, successfully obtaining the diploma of European College of Veterinary Clinical Pathology in 2014 and the FRCPath certification in 2015.
+Carola’s interests include cytology and quality assurance.

 Emma qualified in Veterinary Medicine from the University of Cambridge, United Kingdom, in 1994.
 After which she spent 2 years in the Basic Science Department at the Royal Veterinary College before returning to her home town of Bristol where she then worked in small animal practice for 3 years.
 In 2003 Emma completed a residency in Veterinary Clinical Pathology at the University of Bristol Veterinary School under the tutelage of Dr Kostas Papsouliotis.
 In 2003 Emma was awarded the Diploma in Veterinary Clinical Pathology from the Royal College of Pathologists.
 In 2008 through dissertation and viva Emma became a Fellow of the Royal College of Pathologists.
 In 2008 Emma was also awarded the European Diploma in Veterinary Clinical Pathology.
 Emma has worked in the commercial veterinary diagnostic industry since 2003.
 She is particularly interested in the diagnostic utility of laboratory tests.
 Outside of work, much of Emma’s free time is taken up with her two daughters, but when time allows Emma enjoys walking her dog and swimming.
 Emma and her family currently live 7 minutes from the beach in Teignmouth, South Devon.